-Dehydration, hypoglycemia (low blood sugar), poor dietary status, or a low body mass index (BMI) can affect the body’s capability to control temperature.
+Dehydration, hypoglycemia (low blood sugar), poor dietary status, or a low body mass index (BMI) can affect the body’s capability to control the temperature.
+Have your blood sugars monitored by your primary care physician and consult with a nutritionist to improve your dietary status.
+Of course, it is always important to drink plenty of water especially on hot days or when working out.

 Alcohol usage is among the most typical contributing elements to frostbite and other cold-related injuries.
-Since alcohol dilates capillary, it increases heat loss throughout the body.
+Since alcohol dilates capillary throughout the body, it increases heat loss throughout the body.
 The impaired judgment that goes together with alcohol usage can also add to cold overexposure.
+Alcohol usage can also increase your risks of other diseases that ultimately affect the foot and can result in symptoms of cold feet even in normal climates.
+Limit your use of alcohol.
+Moderation is always best and talk to your doctor about the use and side effects of alcohol with medications and with conditions such as diabetes.

-Despite the fact that wearing great winter season clothing in extreme weather condition sounds apparent, insufficient equipment or protective clothes is still a leading contributing element to frostbite incidents.
+Despite the fact that wearing great winter season clothing in extreme weather conditions sounds apparent, improper equipment or protective clothing is still a leading contributing element to frostbite injuries.
+So if you plan on going skiing or doing other cold-weather activities, make sure that you are prepared well in advance.

 Shoes or socks that are too tight cause pressure areas which will cause decreased blood circulation.
+This is especially a problem for people that have poor circulation or diabetes.
 Gear that is too loose will allow for wind direct exposure and heat loss.

 Moisture substantially increases heat loss.

 Any number of health conditions can cause inadequate blood flow to the legs and feet.
 Diabetes and heart disease are typically related to poor leg blood circulation.
-Raynaud’s phenomenon, a propensity towards capillary constraint in the fingers and toes, can be connected with previous cold exposure or particular medical conditions, such as autoimmune illness.
-Peripheral neuropathy, nerve damage that triggers reduced sensation in the feet, is also a threat factor.
+Raynaud’s phenomenon, a spasm of small blood vessels in the fingers and toes can be connected with previous cold exposure or particular medical conditions, such as autoimmune illness.
+Raynaud's may also be genetic and not be harmful at all, so see your podiatrist for your evaluation.
+Peripheral neuropathy, nerve damage that triggers a reduced sensation in the feet, is also a threat factor as you cannot feel the cold.

 In conclusion, you may not be as susceptible to cold weather while living in Florida.
-However, a short trip to colder climates could aggravate a preexisting condition in your feet if you’re diabetic.
-For concerns like these, contact Brandon Podiatrist Rajnish Manohar today by calling (813) 502-5904.
-You can also use this convenient form to get in touch and schedule an appointment.
+However, a short trip to colder climates could aggravate a preexisting condition in your feet if you’re diabetic or have many other conditions.
+Also, cold feet can occur in any weather and maybe a need for concern.
+For concerns like these, contact Jairo Cruz DPM at Gentle Foot Care Clinic for an evaluation today.
+Call his Brandon office at (813) 502-5904 or Zephyrhills at (813) 782-3233.